One-child policy: Propaganda

+Official statistics show that birth control operations, including abortions, IUD insertions, and sterilizations, increased sharply during the 1970s in association with the campaign to enforce birth limits.
+These drastic increases in birth-control operations suggest that highly coercive birth planning enforcement was already prevalent in both rural and urban areas, preceding the launch of the one-child policy.
+However, during the 1970s, the Chinese government was still concerned that the Wan Xi Shao policy would not reduce the growing population sufficiently.
+They felt the population would grow too fast to be supported, and a one-child policy for all families was introduced in 1979.

-Many of the tactics used by the government were able to be reflected in the day to day life of the average Chinese citizen.
-Since the Chinese government could not outright force its inhabitants to follow strict policy orders, the government developed strategies that were able to encourage and promote individuals to take on this responsibility themselves.
-A common technique was placing an emphasis on family bonds and how having one child per family would increase the emotional ties between parent-offspring relationships as well as extended family giving all their attention to fewer children.
-While the message of reducing population was urgent and required immediate attention, it was more important for the government to stop conceptions and new pregnancies.
-Instead, the Family Planning Commission was able to spread propaganda by placing pictures and images on everyday items.
-Aside from signs and posters on billboards, advertisements were placed on postage stamps, milk cartons, food products and many other household items to promote the idea of the benefits that come with having one child.
+Many of the tactics used by the government were reflected in the day-to-day life of the average Chinese citizen.
+Since the Chinese government could not outright force its inhabitants to follow strict policy orders, the government developed strategies to encourage and promote individuals to take on this responsibility themselves.
+A common technique was placing an emphasis on family bonds and how having one child per family would increase emotional ties in parent-offspring relationships as well as extended family giving all their attention to fewer children.
+While the message of population reduction was urgent and required immediate attention, it was more important for the government to stop conception and new pregnancies.
+The Family Planning Commission spread propaganda by placing pictures and images on everyday items.
+Aside from signs and posters on billboards, advertisements were placed on postage stamps, milk cartons, food products and many other household items to promote the benefits of having one child.

-Propaganda took many forms throughout the one child policy era and was able to target a wide range of age demographics.
-For children born into this time period, they spent most of their lives getting exposed to the new expectations placed on them by society.
-Educational programs were also encouraged to promote one child policy expectations.
-For many young teenagers, they had to read "Renkou Jiayu" (1981) which emphasized the importance of family planning and birth control measures that would ensure the stability of the nation.
-Younger generations of citizens became the main target audience for much of the propaganda as the one-child policy continued since they made up a large portion of the population that would be contributing to the continued growth if no policy was put in play.
+Propaganda took many forms throughout the one-child policy era and was able to target a wide range of age demographics.
+Children born in this time period spent most of their lives being exposed to the new expectations placed on them by society.
+Educational programs were also encouraged to promote one-child policy expectations.
+Many young teenagers were required to read Renkou Jiayu (1981), which emphasized the importance of family planning and birth control measures that would ensure the stability of the nation.
+Younger generations became the main target audience for much of the propaganda as the one-child policy continued, since they made up a large portion of the population that would contribute to continued growth if no policy was put in place.